poggiteam/FLI1_2021/souporcell/README.md

 		<li>mRNA_barcodes.tsv.gz</li>
 	</ul>
 </ul>
-If you prefer to perform the fastq data pre-processing, instructions are described in https://github.com/Delphine-Potier/B-ALL-CAR-T/tree/master/fastq_pre-processing. <br>
+If you prefer to perform the fastq data pre-processing, instructions are described in https://github.com/poggiteam/ETV6/tree/new_main/preprocessing <br>

 ## Run the Souporcell analysis

-CaSpER analysis needs 3 inputs (for more details see,https://github.com/wheaton5/souporcell):
+Souporcell analysis needs 3 inputs (for more details see,https://github.com/wheaton5/souporcell):
 1- BAM file from cellranger output
-2- raw "barcodes.tsv" file from cellranger output
+2- "barcodes.tsv" file from cellranger output
-3- Reference genome GRCh38-2020-A (available on zenodo and on ....)
+3- Reference genome GRCh38-2020-A (available on zenodo)

 Run the analysis